-These are the readings for the Second Sunday after Epiphany.
+These are the readings for the First Sunday in Advent.

 God’s Word for This Week